 For nearly 90 years, the NFL Draft has welcomed game-changing players into the league, and we’re listing the best of all time from each round.

-The NFL Draft is the most critical offseason event in US sports.
-What transpires during the three-day, seven-round event can set the stage for collegiate athletes hoping to make the jump into professional football.
+The NFL Draft is the most critical off-season event in U.S. sports.
+What transpires during the three-day, seven-round event can set the stage for collegiate athletes hoping to leap into professional football.
 The draft can even influence the success or failure of NFL teams for years to come.

 But we’ll not dwell on any negatives.
 Instead, we’re looking at the best NFL Draft picks of all time from each of the draft’s seven rounds.

 Before we continue, be sure to check our How to Watch the NFL Draft guide to find the best ways to watch this year’s event.